emerging-welfare/Location-Recognition-Tools/README.md

 ### Tool 5: lookup table program

 This program is an end-to-end lookup table program that makes of the MER tool already available.For details refer to the README file in the lookup document.

+## Publicly Available Tools Used

+This section describes the machine learning tools we have used for place name recognition.
+These tools serve as the baseline models for place name recognition and named entity recognition systems for our task.

+### Tool 1: NeuroNER

+NeuroNER is a Named Entity Recognition specific Neural Network based tool.
+The details about the tool and how to install it is available in the GitHub repository of the tool : (NeuroNer github page)[https://github.com/Franck-Dernoncourt/NeuroNER] .